 The Indian Space Research Organization (ISRO) has successfully launched its 100th satellite today from Satish Dhawan Space Centre, Sriharikota.
-The Polar Satellite Launch Vehicle (PSLV) has launched ‘Cartosat-2’ series satellite along with 30 co-passenger satellite at 9.28 a.m.
+The Polar Satellite Launch Vehicle (PSLV) launched the ‘Cartosat-2’ series satellite along with 30 co-passenger satellites at 9.28 a.m.
 ISRO has also adopted an optimum sequence so as to avoid any kind of collisions.

 The final 28-hour countdown for the launch of 31 satellites began on Thursday at 5.29 a.m.
 The PSLV-C40 is 44.4 meters tall that weighed about 320 tonnes during the lift-off stage.
 The total weight of all the satellites combined was 1,323kg which will be deployed in the lower orbit after the lift-off.